fstaudt/advent-of-code/README.md

   _By default, download is skipped if file `build/aoc/leaderboards/<year>/<id>.json` already exists._\
   :warning: _Please don't make frequent automated requests to Advent of code API._\
   :warning: _Avoid download of leaderboard JSON more often than once every 15 minutes (900 seconds)._
+- `from`: first day displayed in slope chart (default: 1)
+- `until`: last day displayed in slope chart (default: 25)
+- `min`: minimum required number of appearances in top for members not in top on last day (default: 2)

 - Slope chart is generated in `build/aoc/leaderboards/<year>/<id>.json.png`